Can you tell good dog treats from bad Dog treats?

 Some examples of dog treats I would certainly try to avoid

-- Dental sticks – made mainly from grains, sugar and salt.
+- Dental sticks – are made mainly from grains, sugar and salt.

 - Raw Hide – the majority of imported treats have been bleached with chemicals and even coloured during manufacture